The house at Allan Bank

 What do you think?

 Allan Bank is still very much a work in progress but our vision is for it to become a unique and special place for all.
 Tell us what inspires you and how you see it being brought back to life.
-Join the conversation on Facebook and Twitter, write your thoughts on our walls or simply have a chat with us when you’re here.
+Join the conversation on Facebook and Twitter, or simply have a chat with us when you’re here.

 Create a masterpiece